Black Friday 2019 deals you can't miss: $22 Echo Dot, 49 Instant Pot, $30 true wireless headphones and more (just updated)

-Thanksgiving Day is fading, but Black Friday deals are still going strong.
-It's a battle of giants betwee the likes of Walmart, Amazon, Best Buy and Target, with Kohl's and Costco competing in equal measure.
+Thanksgiving Day is behind us, but Black Friday deals is here and the deals are still going strong.
+It's a battle of giants between the likes of Walmart, Amazon, Best Buy and Target, with Kohl's and Costco competing in equal measure.
 We're compiling all the best deals here, including a $49 Instant Pot at Walmart, $129 AirPods at Amazon, a $250 iPad pretty much everywhere -- and nearly every Amazon Echo, Fire and Kindle device is available at a deep discount at Amazon, too.
 Here's an overview of some of the top deals right now:

 - TCL 65-inch 2019 Series 6 4K QLED HDTV for $700 (save $400, lowest price yet)